Aurora Nilsson

-Aurora Nilsson (1 January 1894 – 1972), also known as Rora Asim Khan, was a Swedish writer who became known for her autobiographical depiction, The Flight from a Harem (Flykten från harem), about her experiences in Afghanistan during her marriage to an Afghan diplomat, Asim Khan, in the 1920s.
+Aurora Nilsson (1 January 1894 – 26 June 1972), also known as Rora Asim Khan, was a Swedish writer who became known for her autobiographical depiction, The Flight from a Harem (Flykten från harem), about her experiences in Afghanistan during her marriage to an Afghan diplomat, Asim Khan, in the 1920s.
 Her autobiography gives a valuable insight in the life of a harem in 1920s Afghanistan.
 Her divorce (1927) was at the time unique in Afghanistan.

 A novel by Thomas Löfström is based upon her story.

 Early life and marriage

-Nilsson was born in Västerhaninge.
-In 1925, she was studying art in Berlin; the Golden Twenties was a vibrant period in the history of the city.
+Nilsson was born in Västerhaninge in 1894.
+By 1925, she was studying art in Berlin; the Golden Twenties was a vibrant period in the history of the city.
 There she met and married Asim Khan, an Afghan who was the son of a former government minister, who was studying technique at the expense of the Afghan government.
 The Afghan embassy acknowledged the marriage after Nilsson signed a statement that she would accept Afghan customs and, some time in the future, convert to Islam.
 She never did convert, however.

+Life in Afghanistan

 The newly-married couple travelled to Afghanistan in 1926.
-During the journey, Khan changed, according to Nilsson, from a modern person to a man more and more aware of Afghan customs the closer they came to his homeland.
+During the journey, Khan changed, according to Nilsson, from a modern man to a man more and more influenced of Afghan customs the closer they came to his homeland.
 En route he abused her twice.

 In Kabul, Nilsson was severely shocked about her new living conditions and was not able to adjust herself to them.
 She was forced to wear a veil (hijab) and was not allowed to leave the house except with her husband's permission, nor look out of the windows, or to talk when she visited a shop (purdah).

-She also discovered that her husband had a servant who was in fact his second wife.
-She aroused a lot of attention.
+She also discovered that her husband had a slave woman who was called his servant, who had been given to him as to function as his concubine when he was a teenager, as was the common custom.

+She was shocked by the existence of the slave concubine, who was referred to as a "secondary wife", and who reacted with hostility to the arrival of Nilsson; the slave was discovered with a poison, and it was suspected that she had planned to poison Nilsson.

+Nilsson aroused a lot of attention in Kabul, where she was called "Tyska frun" (literary: "The German wife") and was admired for her white skin, which was seen as a mark of beauty and status.

+She described how she visited one upper class elite woman "whose entire life" was lived within the space of her harem rooms, which she was never allowed to leave; the woman was ill, and her husband asked Nilsson how he could be able to acquire a new woman with as white skin as Nilsson.